Castaldo/Top-Trumps/README.md

 6. Enjoy

-For a report of the program please refer to the file ITMSC-Team-Project.pdf
+For a report of the program please refer to the file TopTrumps.pdf